samuelruizperez/crepas/README.md

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

 <!-- TODO: -->
-For further information or help, don't hesitate to get in touch through #######
+For further information or help, don't hesitate to get in touch through the pipeline's [GitHub Discussions](https://github.com/grothlab/glseq/discussions) or directly with Samuel Ruiz-Pérez ([samper@cancer.dk](mailto:samper@cancer.dk))

 ## Citations

 If you use [grothlab/glseq](https://github.com/grothlab/glseq) for your analysis, please cite it as below:

-> Ruiz-Pérez, S., Alcaraz, N., & Groth, A. (2025). grothlab/glseq: A bioinformatics pipeline for the analysis of chromatin sequencing data (ChIP-seq, ATAC-seq, SCAR-seq, ChOR-seq) (Version 0.0.1) [Computer software]. https://github.com/grothlab/glseq
+> Ruiz-Pérez, S., Alcaraz, N., & Groth, A. (2025). grothlab/glseq: A bioinformatics pipeline for the analysis of chromatin sequencing data (Version dev) [Computer software]. https://github.com/grothlab/glseq

 This pipeline uses code developed and maintained by the [nf-core](https://nf-co.re) initative, and reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).